intel/container-experience-kits/docs/vm_cluster_expansion_guide.md

 # VM cluster expansion guide

 VM cluster expansion means that we can add additional vm-work node(s) to existing VM cluster.
 They can be added on any existing vm_host machines or new vm_host machine(s) can be added as well.
-By default VM cluster expanssion feature won't re-create existing VMs.
+By default VM cluster expansion feature won't re-create existing VMs, which are in 'running' state.
 They will remain untouched during VM creation phase, nevertheless standard ansible deployment tasks will run on them as well.
 Corresponding ansible playbooks should be idempotent to ensure that running tasks again won't corrupt target system.
 Group vars for VM case contain new variable `vm_recreate_existing` with value set to `false`.
 In order to expand VM cluster, the original VM cluster have to be up and running.

 ```